Magellol/hrdwr-monitor/README.md

 - [ ] Enable eslint/prettier
 - [ ] Make UsageGauge a bit more consistent design-wise with the thermal gauges (we're missing some gradient and glow)
 - [ ] Add number interpolation, e.g animate them when they change.
+- [ ] Re-enable building the app on windows (or cross compiling to windows)

 ### Ideas